winston0410/freedom-editor/README.md

 [Gutenberg editor from Wordpress](https://wordpress.org/gutenberg/) has proven the potential of block editor and its advantages over traditional Rich Text Editor like TinyMCE.
 I really enjoy using it to predefine a specific block layout for users.

 As Gutenberg is built around Wordpress API, it is very difficult to apply it somewhere else.
 Besides, the whole Gutenberg Project was built with React.
-Fixing myself to a specific framework, and load tons of dependencies (the core of Gutenberg, including React, is about 1MB gzipped) doesn't sound good to me.
+Fixing myself to a specific framework, and load tons of dependencies (the core of Gutenberg, including React, is about **1MB gzipped**) doesn't sound good to me.

 Outside Wordpress and in the NPM world, the most complete block editor was [editor.js](https://editorjs.io/).
-It was written in vanilla code, and it is much smaller than Gutenberg (the core is about 348kb gzipped).
+It is written in vanilla code, and it is much smaller than Gutenberg (the core is about **348kb gzipped**).

 This package looked promising in the beginning, as it is very easy to set up, create a new block and get a clean JSON output.

 However, editor.js is not really extendable.
-You have to stick with their defined editor layout, and some crucial features like predefined block template do not exist at all!
+You have to stick with their defined editor layout, and some crucial features like predefined block template does not exist at all!

-After all the frustrations, I decided to build a block editor myself that solves what cannot be solved by these two editors.
-Zero-dependencies, lightweight, framework agonistic and complete extendable.
+After all the frustrations, I decided to build a block editor myself that solves what cannot be solved by these two editors. **Zero-dependencies, lightweight, framework agonistic and completely extendable**.

 ### How does Freedom Editor works?